 25-30 students.
 Many of our classes are less than 20 and the largest class, of any kind, that you may find at Westminster is roughly 40-45 students.
 The only classes taught with more than 39 students are the music performance such as band, choral, orchestra and ensembles.

-Of the 372 students who entered the College in the Fall 1998 semester, 68% completed their program within four years, 75% within 5 years, and 76% within 6 years of matriculation.
+Of the students who entered the College in the Fall 2008 semester, 71% graduated in 4 years and 76% in 6 years.

 New Wilmington is a small residential community (pop.
 2,000), where you will find several quaint shops, 2 banks, 3 places of worship, 5 local restaurants, several doctors offices, and a number of Bed & Breakfasts.
 A short 10 minute drive away are the towns of New Castle, PA (25,000 ) and Hermitage, PA (30,000 ).

 Incoming First-Year students fill out a roommate preference sheet the summer before the Fall Semester and send it to the Student Affairs Office.
 Members of the Student Affairs Office look at each sheet and pair roommates by hand according to the information supplied by each incoming student.

 Yes.
 Each class year, Freshman through Senior, will be allowed to register vehicles.
 The yearly parking fee is $70.